olliepalmer/parallel-worlds-course/pages/about.md

 -----

-# Website / open source
+# Website: open access, open source

-The contents of this course and its associated website are all open-source; however please respect copyright for students' work and other work that is denoted with a copyright notice.
-You can find the website and all files on [Github](https://github.com/olliepalmer/parallel-worlds-course).
+## Open access

+The contents of this course are open access.
+Please feel free to take and adapt any of the learning materials, try the exercises, start teaching your own course, etc. However, please respect the copyright of students' work, and copyrighted material on this site (which is clearly denoted; all copyright belongs to the original authors).
+If you see something you like on this site - e.g. a podcast or film etc - please support its author. :)

+## Open source

+The website this course runs on is open source; you can find the whole code-base on [Github](https://github.com/olliepalmer/parallel-worlds-course).
+Please use, adapt, and modify the site as you see fit.